 The Swedish Chemicals Agency has come to the conclusion that the use of rodenticides involving second-generation anticoagulants must be kept to a minimum.
 The users of these products must have sufficient knowledge about the dangers and must be able to prevent damage.
 We therefore only allow authorisation classes that call for the appropriate qualified use of these types of products for treatment against rats.

 Since the EU Biocidal Products Regulation began to apply to all biocidal products, there has been a tightening of the rules governing biocidal active substances manufactured on the spot - known as in situ -generated active substances.
 This means that approval is now needed to use systems which consist of in situ-generated active substances.

-Boat bottom paints for leisure craft
+Antifouling paints for leisure craft

-Producers of boat bottom paints which contain biocidal active substances must apply for authorisation of the product and submit a full risk assessment for the geographic area of use for which the paint is intended.
+Producers of antifouling paints which contain biocidal active substances must apply for authorisation of the product and submit a full risk assessment for the geographic area of use for which the paint is intended.
 According to the conditions of the authorisation, the paint may only be used in the specific geographic area that are risk assessed and authorised.